dcasota/azure-scripts/README.md

 Actually there are no official Azure marketplace VM images of VMware Photon OS.
 In situations where you need simply need a container, better have a look to https://hub.docker.com/_/photon.

-From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows is still a key feature for many customers.
+From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows still is a key feature for many customers.
 A few classic Linux distros Ubuntu, openSUSE, CentOS, SLES, Debian or CoreOS enjoy endorsed support by Azure.
-For customers with many Windows servers onpremise and a few Linux servers these offerings helps to simplify their hybrid cloud infrastructure management.
-Here's a good starting point on [managing Linux VMs on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-custom-images).
+For customers with many Windows servers onpremise and a few Linux servers these offerings help to simplify their hybrid cloud infrastructure management journey.
+Here's a good starting tutorial on [managing static Linux VMs on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-custom-images).

-VMware Tanzu Kubernetes Grid Plus (see [KB article](https://kb.vmware.com/s/article/78173)) enables customers to integrate Azure datacenters at the level of Kubernetes Node OS.
-First, how to create Photon OS images on Azure?
-This repo assembles some findings.
+From a multi-cloud perspective VMware Tanzu Kubernetes Grid Plus (see [KB article](https://kb.vmware.com/s/article/78173)) engages infrastructure workflow solutions to integrate Azure datacenters at the level of a Kubernetes Node OS.
+Okay, but I cannot easily register an Azure endpoint on VMware vCenter and simply push a Photon OS image from the content libray to my Azure tenant.
+Yes, this isn't possible yet, but you can make use of Photon OS builds on Azure with limited infrastructure workflows.
+Have a look to https://github.com/vmware/photon/wiki/Downloading-Photon-OS.
+You will find for most releases the appropriate Azure VHD file.
+In addition,
+- You can create Photon OS images with [Packer on Azure] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer).
 - There is a technical preview of the upcoming [Azure Image Builder] (https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview).
-- You can create Photon OS images with [Packer on Azure] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer).
-- In situations where must-functions in Packer and/or Azure Image Builder are not available yet, but available using Azure Powershell+CLI, you can adopt a Scripted Azure image creation method based on a mix of Azure Powershell+CLI with the official ISO or VHD file of a specific VMware Photon OS build.
+- In situations where must-functions in Packer and/or Azure Image Builder are not available yet, but available using Azure Powershell+CLI, it has been an affordable way to adopt a Scripted Azure image creation method.
+It uses a mix of Azure Powershell+CLI with the official ISO or VHD file of a specific VMware Photon OS build.
+Actually, this repo shares findings specifically on provisioning VMware Photon OS on Azure using Scripted Azure image creation.

 ![VMware Photon OS Azure Images](https://github.com/dcasota/azure-scripts/blob/master/VMware-Photon-OS-Azure-Images.png)